 Grass Pollen and Hay Fever

 Grass causes the highest proportion of allergic reactions.
-Hayfever symptoms make many people’s lives sheer misery for a large part of the year.
+Hayfever symptoms make many people’s lives miserable for a large part of the year.
 Grass pollen starts in late May and continues throughout the summer to mid-August.
-Grass pollens highest peak is in June then again a smaller peak, in early July.
+The highest peak of grass pollen is in June, followed by a smaller peak in early July.
 About 95% of Hay Fever sufferers are allergic to grass pollen.
-The amount of grass pollen in the air can differ significantly from day to day depending on weather factors.
+The amount of grass pollen in the air can differ significantly daily depending on weather factors.
 Weed pollens and fungal spores can also be a common cause of hay fever and affect us all year round.
-There are pollen monitoring network sites around the UK, all on top of buildings.
+Pollen monitoring network sites around the UK are all on top of buildings.
 The reported counts are usually for birch, grass and nettles and refer to the previous 24 hours.
 The pollen counts show when the various seasons start and end.
 They also reflect the day-to-day variation in the amount of pollen in the air.

 A person laying on grass